 Narvar helps retailers manage the entire customer journey post sale

 Anthony Gavin, VP Sales EMEA for Narvar, an intelligent customer experience platform, refers to these various bumps in the road as missed moments.
-“The post purchase experience has a massive influence on customer loyalty, so the focus needs to move from transaction acquisition to customer acquisition.
+“The post purchase experience has a massive influence on customer loyalty, so the focus needs to move from customer acquisition to transaction acquisition.
 By failing to address this, the retailer not only risks losing a customer but often ends up rebuying new ones, which carries significant cost, on average $33 per customer.
 We urge retailers to take ownership of the post purchase journey, and give customers additional delivery flexibility; that’s the route to loyalty, cheaper to deliver than reacquisition and much more valuable in the longer term.”

 Now, if we were to add up the cost of acquisition, reacquisition and returns, it is clear that a more effective response is required.
 Not that anyone has yet calculated the true cost of returns; any doubts that this area needs addressing need only look at the figures – returns rate in the UK averaged across all categories is 30%, and can be as high as 70% in some sectors.
 In Germany, the average returns rate is 50% while some of the marketplaces are looking at 60% +.

 Solving the challenge of building perfect post-purchase customer experiences to protect margin and grow LTV is Narvar’s enduring obsession, and has led to some impressive returns for its customers.
 It worked with online fashion brand, PrettyLittleThing, and after only five months :